-The Environmental Protection Agency (EPA) has issued several versions of a plan to reduce carbon emissions from existing power plants.
-In its original form, the rule would have a significant impact on LES and the industry, as Nebraska would be required to reduce its CO2 emission rate by 40%.

-On May 23, 2023, the EPA proposed technology-based requirements as a Best System of Emission Reduction (BSER).
-The technologies include carbon sequestration, co-firing of low-carbon fuels, and efficiency standards for large power plants.
-It is not yet known how a final rule will affect LES and partner facilities.
-However, LES maintains its ongoing practice of analyzing power supply resource options that provide long-term financial benefits to its customers and position LES for compliance with carbon regulations in the future.
+The Environmental Protection Agency (EPA) has issued several versions of a plan to reduce carbon emissions from existing power plants which would have a significant impact on LES and the industry, as Nebraska would be required to reduce its CO2 emission rate by 40%.
+The current version of the plan was proposed on May 23, 2023, and included technology-based requirements as a Best System of Emission Reduction (BSER), such as carbon sequestration, co-firing of low-carbon fuels, and efficiency standards for large power plants.
+The final rule was issued in May 2024, and requires coal-fired plants to either retire by 2032, or retire by 2039 if cofiring with 40% natural gas by 2030, or install 90% carbon sequestration if operating after 2039.
+Multiple lawsuits are in the progress of being settled regarding this new rule.